Research

 Jack A. Roth, M.D.

-Lung Cancer SPORE
+Lung SPORE

 The department is a recipient of a National Cancer Institute Specialized Program of Research Excellence (SPORE) in Lung Cancer grant jointly with The University of Texas Southwestern Medical Center in Dallas.
 This program has major projects focused on molecular early detection, susceptibility genes and chemoprevention of lung cancer.